rasel701/book-courier/README.md

 # BookCourier Service Center

 ## Project Purpose
-This project displays available BookCourier delivery service centers on an interactive map using React and Leaflet.
-Users can view service locations, click on markers, and get quick information about each delivery center.
+BookCourier is an online platform that allows users to browse, order, and purchase books conveniently.
+Users can view available delivery service centers on an interactive map, place book orders, make payments securely, and provide ratings and reviews for the books they purchase.
+The platform aims to provide a fast, reliable, and user-friendly book delivery experience.

 ## Live URL
 link (https://voluble-mousse-d75057.netlify.app/)